Current Size: 100%

 Online IPR Tutorial (Module 3)

-USPTO’s trademark process website
+USPTO’s trademark process website (link is external)

 Copyrights protect original works of authorship, including literary, dramatic, musical, artistic and certain other works, both published and unpublished.
 In the United States, the U.S. Copyright Office handles copyright registration that, although not required for protection, does confer advantages.
 More information on copyrights is available here: